ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-hint-expander/readme.md

 ## Examples

-Example of a bare-bones hint expander component, the user is passing the `hint` that will be displayed as the question/statement, and the `content` is what is displayed once the hint expander is expanded.
+Example of a bare-bones hint expander component where the user is passing the `hint` that will be displayed as the question/statement.
+The`content` is what is displayed once the hint expander is expanded.

 ```html
 <ontario-hint-expander hint="This is the hint" content="This is the content"></ontario-hint-expander>
 ```

-Example of a hint expander that includes an `aria-label` attribute, and an `element-id` property which is used to establish a relationship between hint text content and elements using the `aria-describedby` attribute.
+Example of a hint expander that includes an `element-id` property - this is used to establish a relationship between hint text content and elements using the `aria-describedby` attribute.

 ```html
 <ontario-hint-expander